Gregory Bateson: Continuing extensions of his work

 In 1984, his daughter Mary Catherine Bateson published a joint biography of her parents (Bateson and Margaret Mead).

 His other daughter the filmmaker Nora Bateson released An Ecology of Mind, a documentary that premiered at the Vancouver International Film Festival.
 This film was selected as the audience favourite with the Morton Marcus Documentary Feature Award at the 2011 Santa Cruz Film Festival, and honoured with the 2011 John Culkin Award for Outstanding Praxis in the Field of Media Ecology by the Media Ecology Association.

 The Bateson Idea Group (BIG) initiated a web presence in October 2010.
 The group collaborated with the American Society for Cybernetics for a joint meeting in July 2012 at the Asilomar Conference Grounds in California.

 The modern view of artificial intelligence based on social machines has deep links to Bateson's ecological perspectives of intelligence.

+Bateson's work has been a major influence on the emerging interdisciplinary field of social choreography.